-This comment poses a very interesting question and it is an important consideration.
-I agree that the increase in populism references found for the Conservatives is unlikely an ideological shift of the party, but instead influenced by other factors, such as wanting to capture Brexit voters, supporting popular concerns and so on.
-I make some references to this within the case study, although I believe that the contribution of my thesis focuses on the prevalence and content of populist discourse and deeper reflections into the influences of populist rhetoric or why is for further study and beyond the scope of my research.
-Nevertheless, I do mention the influence of Brexit and the clear relationship between the findings that link to populism and the Brexit referendum, from “getting Brexit done” to “Respect the Referendum” etc.
+This comment raises a very interesting question and is an important consideration.
+I agree that the increase in populist references found for the Conservatives is unlikely to be due to an ideological shift but rather was influenced by other factors, such as a desire to capture Brexit voters and address popular concerns.
+I make references to this within the case study analysis, but as the contribution of my thesis relates to the prevalence and content of populist discourse, deeper reflections on the influences of populist rhetoric or why it warrants further study are beyond the scope of my research.
+Nevertheless, I do mention the influence of Brexit and the clear relationship between the findings that link to populism and the Brexit referendum, from “getting Brexit done” to “Respect the Referendum”, etc.

 Chapter 7: Labour